strug-hub/gwas-svatalog/README.md

-# gwas-svatalog
+# GWAS SVatalog

-GWAS SVatalog: a visualization tool to aid fine-mapping of GWAS loci with structural variations.
+GWAS SVatalog (https://svatalog.research.sickkids.ca/) is a web-based browsing and visualization tool to aid fine-mapping of GWAS loci with structural variations (SV).
+It is part of the LocusFocus suite of software tools (https://locusfocus.research.sickkids.ca/) (Panjwani et al. 2020) specializing in data integration of GWAS follow-up.
+The SVatalog allows users to visualize linkage disequilibrium (LD) between our structural variant database and GWAS-associated loci found in GWAS Catalog (Sollis et al. 2023).

+Documentation is available here: https://gwas-svatalog-docs.readthedocs.io/en/latest/index.html